baihuqian/baihuqian.github.io/_posts/Python/2018-09-08-python-closures.md

     help(PriorityQueue)
     help(todo.add)
 ```
-There are two main features that make this recipe work.
+There are two main features that make this work.
 First, `nonlocal` declarations make it possible to write functions that change inner variables.
-Second, function attributes allow the accessor methods to be attached to the closure function in a straight‐ forward manner where they work a lot like instance methods (even though no class is involved).
+Second, function attributes allow the accessor methods to be attached to the closure function in a straightforward manner where they work a lot like instance methods (even though no class is involved).

 Interestingly, this code runs a bit faster than using a normal class definition.